 Recall that in the appeal, it was conceded that the proposed replacement building was not of like kind and quality to the original structure.
 The Court of Appeal has made clear that a replacement building needs to be of like kind and quality.
 In the future, we can expect that the real discussion will focus of what is sufficiently similar to trigger replacement cost coverage.
 The question becomes, then, what is a permissible level of deviation?

 “Like kind and quality does not imply that every truss, or siding, or finish, or style of the building, for example must be identical.
 That would be absurd considering that 20 years separates the dates of their construction, and construction methods and aesthetic tastes change.”

 Justice Phillips acknowledged that there could be changes necessitated by developments in building practice or styles over time.
 He aptly describes the ultimate decision as a judgment call.

 There is no hard and fast rule as to when a property will be considered sufficiently similar to attract replacement cost coverage.
-This should be assessed on a case by case basis keeping in mind the indemnity principle, purpose of replacement cost coverage, and, by necessary implication, the conclusion that the potential for betterment is more difficult to control if a replacement is not similar enough.
+This should be assessed on a case by case basis keeping in mind the indemnity principle and purpose of replacement cost coverage along with the notion that the potential for betterment is more difficult to control if a replacement is not similar enough.

 As a practice consideration, where an insured carries replacement cost coverage and demonstrates an intent to rebuild or replace the building, an insurer may wish to bring to the insured’s attention the replacement cost wording in the policy.
 While provision of the policy to an insured may will satisfy an insurer’s good faith obligation to provide information, dialogue with the insured, particularly where there is knowledge by the insurer on the type of proposed replacement, may prevent future litigation and allegations of bad faith.